Monday, June 1, 2015

 First of all, plan a performance before you leave school for break.
 Whether this is for a church, synagogue, or for your family’s summer reunion, make sure you have something planned that will give you a reason to even take your horn home over break.
 Or, why not plan a lesson with your old teacher, or one with whom you’d like to study?

-our horn case in a prominent, visual place in your living space.
+Once you get home, leave your horn case in a prominent, visual place in your living space.
 Better yet, open it and leave your horn out, mouthpiece in place, on the chair next to your music stand, so that at any moment should you feel the urge, you can waltz right over and blow through your major scales in a moment’s notice.

 Now I realize social plans are an important part of every student’s holiday.
 But let me suggest that you call your friends from youth symphony and see if they’d be interested in reading quartets or duets.
 (IF you need literature to read, try imslp.org.)
 No dice?
 OK, pull up your favorite youtube clips and play along.
 (I don’t always recommend this as an ideal practice tool, but it’s break, right?)
 At the VERY least, grab your horn and sit on the couch so that while the commercials run between your TV shows you can get your warmup in, and you might feel that barrier between lips and metal start to dissipate as you realize you do enjoy playing your instrument!